dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 #### Graph Mode: OneShotIterator

 The above code will not work in graph mode, which requires the use of `Session`s to run the computations.
-In graph mode, datasets can be iterated through using the `OneShotIterator` abstraction, and a while loop.
+In graph mode, datasets can be iterated over using the `OneShotIterator` abstraction, and a while loop.

-`OneShotIterator` allows iteration through a dataset's elements "one time", using repeated calls to `Session.run`.
+`OneShotIterator` allows iteration over a dataset's elements "one time", using repeated calls to `Session.run`.

 The `OneShotIterator` object has two fields: